samphibian/knot-generation-and-analysis/README.md

 http://stackoverflow.com/questions/2896600/how-to-replace-all-occurrences-of-a-character-in-string
 *****/

+This project was done as a math research project under the advisement of Professor Lisa Traynor of Bryn Mawr College's Department of Mathematics and Ph.D. candidate Samantha Pezzimenti.
 *Special thanks to Charles and Harold for letting me talk at them about this and acting as sounding boards*